How to Share File Between Mac and Windows

 Connecting 2 machines via a ethernet cable is the most simple, reliable, and fastest file transfer method, and does not need local wifi network.

 Connection by a Ethernet Cable

-If you have a Mac and PC, and without internet connection, you can network the 2 computers by just plug in a Ethernet crossover cable between them.
-See: twisted pair Ethernet cable.
-Quote:
+If you have a Mac and PC, and without internet connection, you can network the 2 computers by just plug in a ethernet cable.

-Once both machines have sharing on, you need to connect them to view.
-On Mac OS X 10.4.x, goto Finder, menu 〖Go ▸ Connect To Server〗, then press the Browse button.
-You can type a server address directly, ⁖ 〔cifs://WORKGROUP;XAH@XAH-PC/USERS〕.
+On Mac OS X 10.4.x, goto Finder, menu [Go ▸ Connect To Server], then press the Browse button.
+You can type a server address directly, for example, [cifs://WORKGROUP;XAH@XAH-PC/USERS].

-On Windows Vista, open folder, then press 【Alt+d】 to put cursor on the file path field, then type for example:
+On Windows Vista, open folder, then press Alt+d to put cursor on the file path field, then type for example:

 \\169.254.223.41\xah.
 Then it will ask you for login name and password, the login name has this syntax:

 Uniform Naming Convention (UNC).

 If you have wireless networking setup, and you also have a Ethernet cable connected between your Mac and Windows.
 You will have 2 connections to access either machine.
 One is thru wireless, and the other thru wired.
 The wired is some 10 or 100 times faster. (see detail below)